crawlinknetworks/android-promise/README.md

 # android-promise :

-A Javascript style Promise library for Android JVM.
+A Javascript style JAVA Promise library for Android JVM.

 * Simply copy the Promise.java and past in your source foulder, it will work.